marnec/ML/docs/pages/ML-23-DimensionalityReduction.md

 and then calculate the [eigenvectors](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) of $\Sigma$.
 Since $\Sigma$ is a [symmetric positive definite matrix](https://en.wikipedia.org/wiki/Definite_symmetric_matrix) you usually calculate the eigenvectors with [Singular Value Decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) (SVD).

-SVD outputs three matrices $U, S, V$, of which we are interested in the $U$ matrix.
+SVD outputs three matrices $U, S, V$.
+To identify the new vector space are only interested in the $U$ matrix.
 This will also be an $n \times n$ matrix, whose columns represents the vectors $u$.

 $$
 U=